 I used to get so freaked out about sales calls.
-Like, sweaty-palmed, butterflies-in-stomach, kinda-wanna-throw-up-a-little scared.
+Sweaty palms, butterflies in my stomach, kinda wanna throw up scared.

 I wasn’t sure what to say, how to explain my offers, or how to “close the sale.”